-Each year seniors lose over $36 billion due to financial elder abuse.
 Elderly individuals often rely on the advice and assistance of financial professionals to grow and maintain their assets.
 Unfortunately, retirement funds, savings, and investments that seniors spend their entire life building can disappear or diminish at the hands of someone they trust most.

-If a financial professional has caused you or someone you know to suffer financial loss, an experienced financial elder abuse attorney can help.
+If a financial professional has caused you or someone you know to suffer financial loss, an experienced elder financial abuse attorney can help.

-What Is Financial Elder Abuse?
+What is Elder Financial Abuse?

-Financial elder abuse occurs when someone uses, or attempts to use, an elderly person’s financial resources for their own personal benefit.
+Elder financial abuse occurs when someone uses, or attempts to use, an elderly person’s financial resources for their own personal benefit.
 Anyone in a position of trust can take advantage of an elderly person.
 This includes attorneys, financial advisors, trustees, caretakers, and family members.

 Florida heavily penalizes those who financially exploit elderly persons.
 Under Florida law, exploitation of an elderly person occurs when a trusted individual or person in a business relationship with the elderly person knowingly obtains or uses (or attempts to use) an elderly person’s funds, assets, or property with the intent to deprive the elderly person of those resources.

-Financial elder abuse can carry both civil and criminal liability for the perpetrator.
+Elder financial abuse can carry both civil and criminal liability for the perpetrator.

 Who Qualifies as an Elder?